Skip to main content

 Treating and preventing allergic rhinitis

-It's difficult to completely avoid potential allergens.
+It's hard to completely avoid allergens.
 But you can try to reduce your exposure to allergens that may trigger your allergic rhinitis.
-This will help improve your symptoms.
+This can help improve your symptoms.

-If your condition is mild, taking over-the-counter medications can help.
-These include non-sedating antihistamines.
-Rinsing your nasal passages with a salt water solution helps keep your nose free of irritants.
+• rinse your nasal passages with a salt water solution to keep your nose free of allergens

-See your GP for advice if you have tried these steps and they have not helped.
+Ask your GP for advice if you have tried these steps and they do not help.

-Your GP may prescribe a stronger medication, such as a corticosteroids nasal spray.
+Your GP may prescribe a stronger medicine, such as a steroid nasal spray.

 Complications of allergic rhinitis